There’s a kind of love that feels nice…

 “I wish this were about your enemies instead of you.”

-Daniel didn’t enjoy being right.
+Daniel didn’t enjoy delivering the warning.

 He wasn’t smug.